After reading our blog article, please feel free to leave a message below in the comments area.

 - Six Sigma extends the use of the improvement tools to cost, cycle time, and other business issues.

 - Six Sigma discards the majority of the quality toolkit.
 It keeps a subset of tools that range from the basic to the advanced.
-Six Sigma discards esoteric statistical tools and completely ignores such staples of the quality professional as ISO 9000 and the Malcolm Baldrige criteria.
+Six Sigma discards many esoteric statistical tools.
 Training focuses on using the tools to achieve tangible business results, not on theory.

 - Six Sigma integrates the goals of the organization as a whole into the improvement effort.
 Sure, quality is good.
 But not independent of other business goals.
 Six Sigma creates top-level oversight to assure that the interests of the entire organization are considered.